-I am always looking for motivated research project students interested in being trained in any of the following multi-disiplinary research areas: medicinal & biological chemistry, structural biochemistry & membrane pharmacology, metabolic & nutritional state prediction (eg in health and disease), cancer metabolic modelling, computational systems biology, mathematical biology, biomedical statistics and machine learning.
+I am looking for motivated research students interested in being trained in any of the following multi-disiplinary areas: medicinal & biological chemistry, structural biochemistry & membrane pharmacology, metabolic & nutritional state prediction (eg in health and disease), metabolic modelling, computational systems biology, mathematical biology, biomedical statistics and machine learning.

-Every year, I also host Summer Vacation internships as additional project students.
-I also have collaborators interested in sharing students.
+Every year, I host Summer Vacation internships as additional project students and have collaborators interested in sharing students.
 Enquire by email early in the New Year, if you are interested in joining my research group for a scholarship-funded project during the Summer - A number of organisations and societies, listed here and here offer funding and scholarships.